Last Updated on May 10, 2022 by Allard John Keeley

 Well it’s because a lot of people romantically involved with Canadian citizens or permanent residents don’t leave once they arrive to Canada.
 Lot of time Immigration Canada is saying “if you love her/him so much, marry her/him and file a more serious application, we don’t think she is coming to visit”.
 (For spousal or common-law sponsorship applications click here to learn more.)

-Sample Visa Invitation Letter for Canada – Grandparents
+Sample Visa Invitation Letter for Canada – Grandparents or Parents

 To whom it may concern,